Ministry and Intercultural Studies Concentrations

 The following concentrations are available in the Intercultural Studies major:

-Cross-Cultural Ministry: Students complete a minimum of 20 credits with the goal of preparing for evangelism, discipleship, or church planting missionary work.
-Classes include Evangelism and Discipleship, Communicating the Biblical Message, Understanding Islam, Short-term Missions, Relief and Development, etc.
+Cross-Cultural Ministry: Students complete a minimum of 12 credits with the goal of preparing for evangelism, discipleship, or church planting missionary work.
+Classes include Evangelism and Discipleship, Teaching Methods in Ministry, Preaching and Worship, Understanding Islam, Business as Mission, and Relief and Development.

-Nonprofit Leadership: Students complete a minimum of 20 credits with the goal of gaining essential skills in relational leadership, managerial leadership, and missional leadership so that they can work in either local church or nonprofit contexts.
-Classes include Leadership in Ministry, Management, Introduction to Entrepreneurship, and Principles of Marketing.
+Nonprofit Leadership: Students complete a minimum of 12 credits with the goal of gaining essential skills in relational leadership, managerial leadership, and missional leadership so that they can work in either local church or nonprofit contexts.
+Classes include Foundations of Accounting & Finance, Business as Mission, Foundations of Nonprofit Leadership, Grant Writing, and Nonprofit PR.

-Social Justice: Students complete a minimum of 20 credits with the goal of preparing them with theological and practical understandings to help them act mercifully and love justly in a broken world.
-Required classes include Theology for Social Engagement, Social Justice, Race and Ethnicity in America, and Urban Intercultural Studies.
+Social Justice: Students complete a minimum of 12 credits with the goal of preparing them with theological and practical understandings to help them act mercifully and love justly in a broken world.
+Required classes include Theology for Social Engagement, Social Justice, and Race and Ethnicity in America.